The battery of my Philips Hair Groomer/Clipper drains out very quickly

 Groomer is not oiled

-- We recommend oiling your groomer every 6 weeks.
+We recommend oiling your groomer regularly.
 You can apply a few drops of oil on the teeth of the cutting element of your groomer.
 You can use the oil provided in the packaging or any other sewing machine oil.